riicess/Swift-TroubleShooting-Guide/README.md

 ---

 ## Roblox Version Help
-- **Standard Launcher:** It's generally recommended to use the official Roblox launcher.
-If you suspect Roblox isn't updating correctly, try a [Full Uninstall and Reinstall](#fully-uninstall-and-install) or use the [Roblox LIVE forcer tool](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat).
+- **Standard Launcher:** We recommend using the official Roblox launcher.
+If Roblox isn't updating, try a [Full Uninstall and Reinstall](#fully-uninstall-and-install).
+You can also use the [Roblox LIVE forcer tool](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat).
-- **Bloxstrap/Fishstrap:** These tools manage Roblox versions.
+- **Bloxstrap/Fishstrap:** These tools help manage Roblox versions.
-    - Version folder paths are typically:
+    - Typical folder paths are:
         - Bloxstrap: `%localappdata%\Bloxstrap\Versions`
         - Fishstrap: `%localappdata%\Fishstrap\Versions`
-    - For setup details, see [Bloxstrap Setup](#-bloxstrap-setup) or [Fishstrap Setup](#-fishstrap-setup).
+    - See [Bloxstrap Setup](#-bloxstrap-setup) or [Fishstrap Setup](#-fishstrap-setup) for more details.
 - **Manual Version Check (rdd.weao.xyz):**
-    - You can check and download specific Roblox versions from [rdd.weao.xyz](https://rdd.weao.xyz/).
+    - You can download specific Roblox versions from [rdd.weao.xyz](https://rdd.weao.xyz/).
-    - Find the Roblox version hash mentioned at the start of the main Swift README page.
+    - Find the version hash mentioned in the main Swift README page.
-    - On `rdd.weao.xyz`, ensure "Binary Type" is set to "WindowsPlayer" and "Channel Name" is "LIVE".
+    - On `rdd.weao.xyz`, make sure "Binary Type" is "WindowsPlayer" and "Channel Name" is "LIVE".
-    - Enter the version hash obtained from the README into the "Version Hash" field on the website.
+    - Enter the version hash from the README into the "Version Hash" field.
-    - If the Swift README indicates the version is current, click "Download Latest Version" on `rdd.weao.xyz`
+    - If Swift's README says the version is current, click "Download Latest Version".
-    - If the Swift README indicates that an older version is required, press "Download Previous Version"
+    - If Swift's README says an older version is needed, click "Download Previous Version".

 ---

 ## 🧱 Bloxstrap Setup

 > [!TIP]
-> If you use **Bloxstrap** as your Roblox launcher
+> Use these instructions if you launch Roblox with **Bloxstrap**.

 ### Attaching Swift with Bloxstrap:
-- When you launch Roblox using Bloxstrap, wait for the **"Starting Roblox..."** popup or message to appear.
+- Launch Roblox with Bloxstrap.
+Wait for the **"Starting Roblox..."** popup to appear.
-- As soon as you see "Starting Roblox...", attempt to attach Swift once or twice.
+- As soon as you see this message, try to attach Swift once or twice.
-- It's important not to attach Swift before this message appears, or after the Roblox application has fully loaded.
+- Do not attach before this message appears or after Roblox has fully loaded.

-For general Bloxstrap setup and its version management features, please refer to Bloxstrap's own documentation.
+For more details on Bloxstrap, please see its own documentation.

 ---

 ## 🐟 Fishstrap Setup

 > [!TIP]
-> We recommend considering **Fishstrap** as your Roblox launcher because it offers more control over Roblox versions and deployment channels, which is useful when you keep going into beta channels.
+> We recommend **Fishstrap** as a launcher.
+It gives you more control over Roblox versions, which helps if you get stuck in beta channels.

 ### Fishstrap Settings for Swift:
 - **Channel Configuration:**
-    - In Fishstrap, navigate to the **Deployment** section in its settings.
+    - In Fishstrap settings, go to the **Deployment** section.
-    - **Primary Channel:** Set your channel to `LIVE` fishstrap might set the LIVE to `production` its fine.
-This is generally the most compatible and up-to-date channel for Swift.
+    - Set your **Primary Channel** to `LIVE`.
+(Fishstrap might call this `production`, which is fine).
 - **Automatic Channel Change Action:**
-    - Within Fishstrap's Deployment settings, find the option for "Automatic channel change action".
+    - In the same settings, find "Automatic channel change action".
     - Set this to `Always Prompt`.
-This prevents Fishstrap from automatically changing your selected channel without your confirmation.
+This stops Fishstrap from changing your channel automatically.
-- **Roblox Update Prompts (In-Game/Roblox Client):**
+- **Roblox Update Prompts:**
-    - If, after launching Roblox through Fishstrap, the Roblox application itself prompts you to update or change channels, **Reject** this prompt.
+    - If Roblox asks you to update or change channels after it launches, **Reject** the prompt.
 - **Attaching Swift:**
-    - Wait for the **"Starting Roblox..."** popup/message to appear, then attempt to attach Swift once or twice.
+    - Wait for the **"Starting Roblox..."** popup to appear, then try to attach Swift once or twice.

 ---

 ## Known Issues / Planned Features

 > [!NOTE]
-> These are known issues or planned features that are currently being worked on.
+> These are known issues or planned features that are being worked on.

-Script editor bugs:
+**Script editor bugs:**
-- Tab autofill doesn't work as expected.
+- Tab autofill does not work correctly.
-- Cannot rename files/tabs directly within the editor.
+- You cannot rename files or tabs in the editor.

-Planned:
+**Planned:**
-- Multi-instance support is planned and coming soon.
+- Multi-instance support is coming soon.

 ---

 # Full Uninstall and Reinstall
-## This process can resolve many common issues, so it's a good first step.
+## This process is a great first step and can fix many common issues.

 - Press `Windows + R`, type `%localappdata%`, and press Enter.
     - Delete the **Roblox** folder.
-    - **If you use Bloxstrap or Fishstrap:** Also delete the `Bloxstrap` folder or `Fishstrap` folder respectively from `%localappdata%`.
+    - **If you use Bloxstrap or Fishstrap:** Delete the `Bloxstrap` or `Fishstrap` folder as well.
-- Continuing in `%localappdata%`, find the **Swift** folder and delete it.
-Then, go to the place where you downloaded **Swift** (the folder with `Swift.exe`, etc.) and delete that Swift installation folder too.
+- While still in `%localappdata%`, find and delete the **Swift** folder.
+Next, go to the folder where you first downloaded Swift and delete it too.
 - Press `Windows + R`, type `%appdata%`, and press Enter.
-Delete the **swift** folder (If you have important scripts, remember to back them up first and restore them later).
+Delete the **swift** folder.
+(If you have important scripts, back them up first).
-- Make sure that you are using the correct version, head to [version help](#roblox-version-help)
+- Make sure you are using the correct Roblox version.
+See [version help](#roblox-version-help).
 - Create a new, empty folder for Swift.
 Add this folder to your antivirus [exceptions](#how-do-i-disable-my-antivirus).
-- After configuring antivirus exceptions, head to the Swift [download page](https://getswift.gg/) and download Swift into the new folder you created and added to exceptions.
-Do not launch Swift at this stage.
+- After setting up antivirus exceptions, go to the Swift [download page](https://getswift.gg/).
+Download Swift into the new folder you just created.
+Do not launch it yet.
 - Install the [Dependencies](#dependencies) if you haven't already.
 - Run Swift as administrator.
-Then, launch Roblox using your preferred launcher.
+Then, launch Roblox.
 - Get your Swift key.
-    - **For Standard Roblox Launcher:** **Immediately** after clicking the Roblox launcher to start Roblox (you might observe your mouse cursor changing to a loading state or experience a brief delay), attempt to attach Swift once or twice.
-Do not wait for the Roblox homepage or any other windows to fully load.
+    - **For Standard Roblox Launcher:** Attach Swift **immediately** after you click the launch button.
+You might see your cursor change to a loading icon; this is the right time.
+Attempt to attach once or twice.
+Do not wait for the Roblox homepage to load.
-    - **For Bloxstrap/Fishstrap Users:** Wait for the "Starting Roblox..." popup/message to appear, then attempt to attach Swift once or twice.
+    - **For Bloxstrap/Fishstrap Users:** Wait for the "Starting Roblox..." popup, then try to attach once or twice.
-- If Swift says 'no Roblox process found':
+- What if Swift says 'no Roblox process found'?
     1. Open Task Manager (`Ctrl+Shift+Esc`).
-    2. Look for any `RobloxPlayerBeta.exe` or similar Roblox processes.
+    2. Look for any `RobloxPlayerBeta.exe` processes and end them.
-    3. If found, end these tasks.
-    4. Relaunch Roblox and attempt to attach Swift again, following the timing specific to your launcher.
+    3. Relaunch Roblox and try to attach again, using the correct timing.
-    5. If it still says 'no Roblox process found', your attempt was likely too early, or the core Roblox process hasn't started yet.
-Wait for a literal second after launching Roblox.
+    4. If it still fails, you probably tried too early.
+Wait one second after launching Roblox, then try again.
-- For a video that may help illustrate the attachment timing, refer to the [Injection timeout](#injection-timeout) section.
+- For a video on attachment timing, see the [Injection timeout](#injection-timeout) section.

-This should resolve the issue.
-If not, and you encounter specific errors, please proceed to the [App errors](#app) list, select your error, and try the suggested fix.
+This should fix the problem.
+If not, go to the [App errors](#app) list, find your error, and try its solution.

 ---

 ## Fatal error: Unexpected Error

 - Close Swift if it's open.
-- If you are using a VPN, try disabling it.
-If you are not currently using a VPN, try enabling one.
-See [What VPN to use](#what-vpn-to-use) for a recommendation.
+- If you use a VPN, try turning it off.
+If you don't use a VPN, try turning one on.
+See [What VPN to use](#what-vpn-to-use).
 - Relaunch Swift.
-- If Swift launches successfully after this change, you can usually disable the VPN again if you wish (if you had enabled one).
+- If it works, you can usually turn the VPN off again if you had to enable one.

 ---

 ## Fatal error: ServerCreationFailed
-- Ensure you've added Swift to your [antivirus exceptions](#how-do-i-disable-my-antivirus).
+- Make sure you have added Swift to your [antivirus exceptions](#how-do-i-disable-my-antivirus).
 - Restart Swift.

 ---
 ## Using Older Roblox Versions (Downgrading)

 > [!CAUTION]
+> **Downgrading is NOT recommended.
+It carries a high risk of being detected.**
+> Roblox warns against using old or modified clients.
+They may take action against your account, which can include a ban.
+>
-> **Downgrading is NOT recommended and carries a significant risk of detection.** Roblox actively warns against using modified or outdated clients and may take action against accounts doing so, including bans.
-If you choose to proceed, do so at your own extreme risk, preferably on alternate accounts you are willing to lose.
+> If you still proceed, do so at your own risk.
+We highly recommend using an alternate account that you are willing to lose.

 > [!IMPORTANT]
-> Using an older version of Roblox will often cause Swift to not execute or inject correctly.
-It's generally best to wait for Swift to be updated for the latest Roblox version.
+> An older Roblox version will often cause Swift to fail.
+It's best to wait for Swift to be updated for the latest Roblox version.
-> If using Bloxstrap or Fishstrap, ensure they are not configured to use an outdated or incompatible version.
-Refer to [Roblox Version Help](#roblox-version-help) and their specific setup sections.
+> If using Bloxstrap or Fishstrap, make sure they are not set to use an old version.

-If you still choose to ignore these warnings and attempt to use an older version:
+If you ignore these warnings and use an older version:
-- You would need to find a source for older Roblox client files yourself.
-This is not provided or endorsed here due to the associated risks.
+- You must find the older Roblox client files yourself.
+We do not provide or endorse them due to the risks.
-- If you manage to run an older version, you can attempt to inject Swift as usual, but be prepared for potential issues.
+- If you run an old version, you can try to inject Swift, but expect it to have problems.

 ---

 ## How to disable antivirus

 > [!TIP]
-> Swift often triggers false positives from antivirus software due to the way it interacts with Roblox.
-Disabling your antivirus temporarily or adding an exception for Swift is usually necessary.
+> Antivirus software often flags Swift by mistake.
+You will usually need to disable it or add an exception for Swift.

 ### Windows Defender (default on Windows)
 - [Windows 10 Disable Guide](https://www.youtube.com/watch?v=1GgtAxWxhMQ)